 Manage requests to leave or join your scheme

-If any of your staff choose to leave your pension scheme (opt out) within one month of being re-enrolled, you need to stop taking money out of their pay and arrange a full refund of what has been paid to date.
+If any of your staff choose to leave your pension scheme (opt out) within one month of being put into your pension scheme for the first time, you need to stop taking money out of their pay and arrange a full refund of what has been paid to date.
 This must happen within one month of their request.

-If any of your staff, who can ask to join your scheme, write to you asking to do so, you must put them into it within a month of receiving their request.
+If any of your staff who can ask to join your scheme, even if they’re not eligible to be automatically enrolled, write to you asking to do so, you must put them into your scheme within a month of receiving their request.

 You will have to pay into the pension scheme if they are:

 - and earn at least £512 per month or £118 per week